MicrosoftDocs/m365copilot-docs/docs/plugin-guidelines.md

 ## Plugin best practices

-The remainder of this article covers best practices for building high quality plugins.
+This section describes best practices for building high-quality plugins.

 ### Build for safety and responsible AI